chr0nikler/MachineLearningWrkshp/README.md

-The python notebook in this repo is for a talk I gave about Machine Learning on 30 April, 2015 at UCLA for ACM'S AI club.
-It was an introduction to Machine Learning with scikit-learn.
+The python notebook in this repo is for a talk I gave about machine learning on 30 April, 2015 at UCLA for ACM'S AI club.
+It was an introduction to machine learning with scikit-learn.

 In order to run the ipython notebook, just follow the steps below